 I explained to her that I was a retired nurse and understood some of what she was saying first hand.
 Sometimes patients, families, or doctors could be very rude or mean.
 But I tried to understand why they were feeling that way and let it go.

-She thanked me for being so nice and friendly.
+She thanked me for being so kind and friendly.
 I told her, “The world would be a better place if we all acted kindly and compassionately toward each other.
 Those who are rude may have bad karma coming after them eventually for treating people badly.”

 She nodded and was surprised that I knew what karma was.
 She asked, “So you know about karma?”